AkashaRojee/AkashaRojee.github.io/_posts/2021-09-04-testing-react-components-with-api-calls-and-redux-store.md

 Some of the tools that Redux recommends are Mock Service Worker, MirageJS, Jest Fetch Mock, and Fetch Mock.
 The one I use is Mock Service Worker (MSW).

-MSW is an API mocking library that uses the Service Worker API to intercept actual requests.
+MSW is an API mocking library that uses the Service Worker API (standard available on all modern browsers) to intercept actual requests.
 Here, the service worker acts like an intermediary server between your app and the network, and intercepts network requests from your app.

+Thanks to service workers, MSW allows you to mock at the highest level of the network communication chain, and is the closest thing to mocking a server without creating one.
+Your app will behave the same as in production, and its code doesn't need to change to accomodate mocking.
+Moreover, the requests can still be observed in your browser's developer tools.

+Additional benefits to this type of mocking are that it can also be used in other scenarios:

+- Development - if the actual API is not ready yet, you could mock the API server for your app to use meanwhile
+- Debugging - if a specific API scenario is causing an issue in your app, you could mock it to debug it
+- Experimentation - you could try different API architectures in your app without having to rewrite the API

 ## How MSW works